Anya Dunham (Epelbaum)

 - Epelbaum A, NP Kovatcheva (2005) Daily food intakes and optimal food concentrations for red king crab (Paralithodes camtschaticus) larvae fed Artemia nauplii under laboratory conditions.
 Aquacult Nutr 11: 455–461

-1. Conway K, Dunham A, Archer S, Burke L, Kung R, and Shaw J. (2019) Pacific Margin Sponge Reefs: Geomorphology and Ecology.
+1. Conway KW, Dunham A, Archer S, Burke L, Kung R, and Shaw J. (2019) Sponge reefs on the Northeast Pacific margin: geomorphic and biological variability.
 In: Seafloor Geomorphology as Benthic Habitat: GeoHab Atlas of seafloor geomorphic features and benthic habitats (ed.
 P. Harris, E. Baker).
 Elsevier Publishing, USA.

 2. Stevens BG, Dunham A, Kittaka J, Kovatcheva N, Persselin S, van der Meeren G. (2014) Aquaculture and stock enhancement of king crabs.
 In: King Crabs of the World: Biology and Fisheries Management, p.
 404-448